Skip to content

 Receive Your Health Card

 Your electronic health card (eGK) arrives by mail in 2–3 weeks.
-Use it at any doctor or hospital.
+Use it at any doctor or hospital — no co-pays, no paperwork.

 Frequently Asked Questions

-Yes, after 12 months of membership you can switch to any other GKV provider with 2 months notice.
-The process is simple and your new provider handles the paperwork.
+Yes, after 12 months of membership you can switch to any other GKV provider with 2 months' notice.
+If your provider increases their Zusatzbeitrag, you can switch immediately (Sonderkündigungsrecht).
+Your new provider handles the paperwork.

-Doctor visits, hospital stays, surgery, prescription medications, mental health care, basic dental care, maternity care, rehabilitation, and preventive care.
-The coverage is defined by law and is the same at all providers.
+Doctor visits, hospital stays, surgery, prescription medications, mental health care (psychotherapy with referral), basic dental care, maternity care, rehabilitation, preventive screenings, and vaccinations.
+Coverage is defined by law (SGB V) and is essentially the same at all providers.

-No. GKV student rates are only for students enrolled in a degree program at a recognized university.
-Language course and Studienkolleg students need private insurance.
+No. GKV student rates are only available for students enrolled in a degree program (Bachelor/Master) at a recognized German university.
+Language course, Studienkolleg, and preparatory course students need private health insurance.

 Ready to Join the GKV?